SadSpongeBob/KIT-Tutorial/README.md

 This exercise is a static one.
 No coding.
 Just analyzing.
 Exercise is for repeating the encapsulation principle and testing the current understanding of java modifiers.

+## Tutorial 5

+New data structure: Lists.
+Talked about abstract data types and base operations of lists.

+Topics:
+- `equals` & `hashCode`
+- `toString`
+- Abstract Data Types
+- Lists
+- Iterator

+### Exercise 1
+How to implement the common `equals`, `hashCode` and `toString` methods for classes.

+### Exercise 2
+Revisited the pool service implementation from [tutorial 3](#tutorial-3).
+This time instead of arrays, the service was to be implemented using the lists.

+### Exercise 3
+This is a common data structure exercise, where you have to implement the necessary methods for a (singly-) linked list.
+The exercise is to help understand how the common data structures are implemented in programming languages.

 # Author